Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-FixationNet proposed by Hu et al.~\cite{fixationnet_bulling_tvcg21} is a neural network utilized to predict near-future gaze locations up to 600 ms in task-oriented virtual experiences utilizing eye-tracking data, head movements, saliency maps, and task-related information.
-Data from 27 individuals during the visual searching task in VR indicated a strong correlation between fixation positions and head movements, saliency maps, and content-related information.
-Besides estimating the gaze position, the proposed model outperforms state-of-art models in gaze prediction tasks for 150-600 ms in task-oriented and free-viewing experiments.
-Another gaze prediction method was introduced by Koulieris et al.~\cite{gaze_prediction_dyn_str_manip_games_ieeevr16}, specifically for games that are heavily task-oriented.
-The proposed approach exploits the correlation between the game variables in their current states and gaze locations.
-Moreover, predicted gaze locations were used in the dynamic disparity manipulation method to improve the depth sense in the game scenes.
-Vielhaben et al.~\cite{viewport_forecasting_aivr19} predicted the user's future head orientation using past head movements and eye-tracking data by training a linear SVM model.
-Their model is able to predict future view-ports without utilizing any information related to the content in spherical videos; hence, it can be utilized to improve rendering performance as well as reduce the transmission load.
+FixationNet is a neural network utilized to predict near-future gaze locations up to 600 ms in task-oriented virtual experiences, using eye-tracking data, head movements, saliency maps, and task-related information~\cite{fixationnet_bulling_tvcg21}.
+Evaluations during the visual searching task in VR indicated a strong correlation between fixation positions and head movements, saliency maps, and content-related information.
+Besides estimating the gaze position, the proposed model outperforms state-of-the-art models in gaze prediction tasks for 150-600 ms in task-oriented and free-viewing experiments.
+Another gaze prediction method focuses heavily on task-oriented games and exploits the correlation between the game variables in their current states and gaze locations~\cite{gaze_prediction_dyn_str_manip_games_ieeevr16}.
+Moreover, predicted gaze locations were utilized in the dynamic disparity manipulation method to enhance depth perception in game scenes. \cite{viewport_forecasting_aivr19} predicted the users' future head orientation using past head movements and eye-tracking data with a support vector machine (SVM).
+This model can predict future viewports without utilizing any information related to the content in spherical videos; hence, it can help improve rendering performance and reduce the transmission load.

+\paragraph{Scanpath Prediction} Unlike gaze prediction techniques that forecast individual samples, scanpath prediction involves predicting the sequence of gaze points, enabling the estimation of complete human attention to a given scene.
+While these concepts are related, they serve different purposes and require different models and algorithms for prediction.